oanda/apidocs/full-history.md

 ## Version 1.3.1
 - Released to Sandbox on June 30, 2014
-- Release to fxTrade Practice pending.
-Compatibility change is scheduled to be released on July 23, 2014.
+- New features released to fxTrade Practice pending.
+Compatibility change is released on July 23, 2014.
 - Release to fxTrade pending

 ##### Compatibility Changes: